 Quickly, Darlynne Overbaugh, Bill Overbaugh, Laurence Clarkberg and John Guttridge got to work.
 They brought Cornell University’s Raptor Club, a Ford Anglia, and myriad vendors, performers and volunteers to downtown Ithaca–all with only days to sculpt a truly magical world, because by this time, national news outlets had picked up the story.
 More than 8,000 people were planning to attend.

 When the big day arrived, no one quite knew what would happen.
 People arrived in outlandish costumes, their enthusiasm and their love of the boy who lived creating a community instantly.
 Local business owners rolled with the situation creating interesting products for guests to purchase.
 The Downtown Ithaca Alliance and volunteers pitched in to help.
-Wand duels, dragons, magic, owls, wizard chess, and live demonstrations truly enchanted Press Bay Alley for a day.
-Visitors received acceptance letters to a certain school of magic, found their Houses, traversed the downtown in search of evil magcial artifacts, and teams fought it out in a bicycle-based quidditch bout.
-Downtown Ithaca was giddily transformed into a magical world.
+Wand duels, dragons, magic, owls, chess, and live demonstrations truly enchanted Press Bay Alley for a day.

-It continues to be the imagination of attendees and volunteers who brought out the magic in Ithaca.
+It continues to be the imagination of attendees and volunteers who bring out the magic in Ithaca.
 In 2016, we tapped into this same magical force of nature and 10,000 people attended a full weekend of ticketed events and one day street festival.
-In 2017, we took it a step further and instead of just covering the costs of an event such as this, we dedicated ourselves to raising funds for a local charitable organization – the Blue Sky Center for Learning (a one-to-one autism center).
+In 2017, we began to integrate STEAM topics and instead of just covering the costs of an event such as this, we dedicated ourselves to raising funds for a local charitable organization – the Blue Sky Center for Learning (a one-to-one autism center).
 Through everyone’s outstanding efforts we raised over $7500.00!